codewithabdou/CatsVsDogs/README.md

-# Cats-VS-Dogs
+# CatsVsDogs

-A DL project for learning purposes to understand how the end-to-end process of such projects is conducted.
+A CNN classifier for cats vs. dogs, designed as a DL project for learning purposes to understand how the end-to-end process of such projects is conducted.